-Peacock may be relatively new to the streaming landscape, but it's got a lot to offer.
-We've analyzed Peacock from all angles, including the shows available to watch now and coming soon, plus how good its originals are.
-Oh, and don't think Peacock is just NBC and Universal — it offers licensed movies and shows, too.
+Peacock may be one of the newer contenders among the best streaming services, but it's got a ton to offer.
+We've analyzed Peacock from all angles, including the shows available to watch now and coming soon, plus how good its originals are (check out Girls5eva and We Are Lady Parts).
+Oh, and don't think Peacock is just NBC and Universal content — it offers licensed movies and shows, too.

-In addition to more than 600 movies and 400 shows, the new streaming service will offer live and on-demand content across news, sports and late night.
+In addition to thousands of movies and shows, the new streaming service will offer live and on-demand content across news, sports and late night.

 - You might be able to access Peacock outside the US with a free VPN

 Formerly, Peacock was only available to those in the U.S., but that changed in November 2021.
 Peacock arrived in the U.K. and Ireland, and will continue expanding to other regions.

 Times are tough and our pockets are getting tighter, so it's good that Peacock TV starts free and works its way up to a premium service.

 Peacock Free, the free and ad-supported streaming tier, houses 7,500 hours of programming.
 That includes next-day access to current seasons of freshman broadcast series; select episodes of marquee Peacock originals and tent-pole series; complete classic series; popular movies; curated daily news and sports programming such as the Olympics; and Spanish-language content.
 Peacock's free streaming service will also feature genre channels such as "SNL Vault," Family Movie Night” and “Olympic Profiles.”